 \subsection{Problems}

-We will consider the $\mathcal{N}$-arithmetical formula $\mathcal{A}(I,S)$ which says $S$ is a solution of some instance $I$ of some fixed solvable problem $\mathcal{A}$.
+We will consider the $\mathcal{N}$-arithmetical formula $\mathcal{A}(I,S)$ asserting that $S$ is a solution of some instance $I$ of some fixed solvable problem $\mathcal{A}$.
 There are no parameters in $\mathcal{A}$ other than the free variables $I$ and $S$.
-A primary example is ${RT}^2_2(C,H)$ which says $C$ is a $2$-coloring of all pairs in some $\mathcal{N}$-infinite set $X \subseteq \mathbb{N}$ and $H \subseteq X$ is a homogenous $\mathcal{N}$-infinite set.
+A primary example is ${\mathrm{RT}}^2_2(C,H)$, which says $C$ is a $2$-coloring of all pairs in some $\mathcal{N}$-infinite set $X \subseteq \mathbb{N}$ and $H \subseteq X$ is a homogeneous $\mathcal{N}$-infinite set.
 So $C$ is the instance and $H$ is the solution.
-In what follows we recast some of our relevant arithmetic statements as problems.
-We will have to be careful to identity the instances and solutions of our problems.
+In what follows, we recast some of our relevant arithmetic statements as problems.
+We will have to be careful to identify the instances and solutions of our problems.